Pituitary tumours - all your questions answered

 A pituitary tumour is a benign (non cancerous) growth that develops from the tissue of the pituitary gland.
 The pituitary gland is responsible for making and regulating the release of hormones that go into our blood stream.
 Hormone levels can have a major affect on the way that we function and react to day to day activities; this means that the symptoms associated with a pituitary tumour can be very specific and linked to a change in hormones.

-The pituitary gland lies in a small gap, just behind the eyes.
-It works with part of the brains, such as hypothalamus, which affects the functions.
-As the tumour grow, it may press on other parts of the brain and nerves, this can lead to symptoms such as headaches or vision problems if it is pressing on the optic nerve.
+The pituitary gland is located just behind the eyes.
+As the pituitary tumour grow, it may press on other parts of the brain and nerves.
+Patients will often experience symptoms such as headaches or vision problems if it is pressing on the optic nerve.

 Symptoms of over-production:

-Lowering of testosterone in men leading to loss of sexual appetite
+Lowering of testosterone leading to loss of sexual appetite (men)